 Figures 2.4 and 2.5 contain tables summarising the intellectual base of these clusters, i.e., the papers cited by the research front; the tables are structured as follows.
 The first column identifies the cluster number.
 The second column is concerned with bursts, defined as follows: a burst is a set of fast-rising terms used by scientists in their latest publications.
-The second column contains the burst factor, which gives a measure of how often a paper is cited in the context of a burst in the citing paper; the higher the number, the more the publication is cited in papers with these fast-rising terms.
+It is a measure of how often a paper is cited in the context of a burst in the citing paper; the higher the number, the more the publication is cited in papers with these fast-rising terms.
 The third column contains the betweenness centrality (it quantifies the importance of the node's position in a cluster): the higher the value, the more representative of the cluster.
 Sigma combines betweenness centrality and the burst rate to provide an indication of the transformative strength of a publication in a given network over a time interval [435]; again, the higher the number, the stronger its transformative potential.
-We then find the publication year, the author and publication venue, and the bibliographic reference.
+The following columns include the publication year, the author and publication venue, and the bibliographic reference.